|Just like Granny made!||www.scottishrecipes.co.uk|

 Use it up, wear it out, make it do, or do without.

-Little Old Lady Recipes was first published in 2011 by Quirk Books Philadelphia.
 It will make a wonderful addition to any family kitchen, especially those who want to serve appetising and filling meals on a budget.

-Chapters describe the world of cookies such as the terminology used by those who bake these delicious biscuits, equipment needed to get the best from your baking and conversion charts from US measures to UK measurements.
+Chapters describe the world of them such as the terminology used by those who bake these delicious biscuits, equipment needed to get the best from your baking and conversion charts from US measures to UK measurements.

 If you like our site and would like to easily share it with your friends and family please use the social networking buttons below: